OpenSwitchNOS/openswitch-ops-ipapps/tests/dhcp_relay_ct_test.md

 Verify that the dhcp-relay disable state is reflected in the `show dhcp-relay` command.
 #### Test fail criteria
 Verify that the dhcp-relay disable state is not reflected in the `show dhcp-relay` command.

+### Disable dhcp-relay hop count increment
+### Description
+Disable the dhcp-relay hop count increment on dut01 using the `no dhcp-relay hop-count-increment` command.
+### Test result criteria
+#### Test pass criteria
+Verify that the dhcp-relay hop count increment disable state is reflected in the `show dhcp-relay` command.
+#### Test fail criteria
+Verify that the dhcp-relay hop count increment disable state is not reflected in the `show dhcp-relay` command.

+### Disable dhcp-relay option 82
+### Description
+Disable the dhcp-relay option 82 on dut01 using the `no dhcp-relay option 82` command.
+### Test result criteria
+#### Test pass criteria
+Verify that the dhcp-relay option 82 disable state is reflected in the `show dhcp-relay` command.
+#### Test fail criteria
+Verify that the dhcp-relay option 82 disable state is not reflected in the `show dhcp-relay` command.

+### Disable dhcp-relay option 82 validation
+### Description
+Disable the dhcp-relay option 82 validation on dut01 using the `no dhcp-relay option 82 validate` command.
+### Test result criteria
+#### Test pass criteria
+Verify that the dhcp-relay option 82 validation disable state is reflected in the `show dhcp-relay` command.
+#### Test fail criteria
+Verify that the dhcp-relay option 82 validation disable state is not reflected in the `show dhcp-relay` command.

 ### Verify the dhcp-relay configuration status in show-running
 ### Description